innolitics/rdm/README.md

 ## RDM's Limitations

-- The default templates were written with small softwre teams in mind (e.g., 2 - 5 developers).
+- The default templates were written with small software teams in mind (e.g., 2 - 5 developers).
-- Only supports Github as your project manager (we plan on adding support for Gitlab, Jira, Trello, and Pivotal over time)
+- Only supports GitHub as your project manager (we plan on adding support for Gitlab, Jira, Trello, and Pivotal over time)
 - Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
 - Only supports a single _software system_
 - Only support using git as your version control system
 - Assumes the whole software system is in a single git repository
-- Default templates assume the whole software system has a single saftey classification
+- Default templates assume the whole software system has a single safety classification

+## Future Work

+- Add support for more project management backends, such as Gitlab, Jira, Trello, Pivotal, and others.
+- Add templates for the usability standard ISO62366
+- Provide templates for a basic quality management systems that fulfill ISO13485
+- Provide templates for 510(k) submissions
+- Continue to streamline the workflow
+- Provide more thorough examples

+## Who Uses RDM?

+- We use it at [Innolitics](https://innolitics).
+- A couple of our clients have used it and have successfully submitted 510(k)s using documents produced by it.
+One client also passed an IEC62304 [Intertek](https://www.intertek.com) Audit using the documents produced by RDM.

+**If you use RDM, please let us know.**